uniformbuffer/orbtk-popup/README.md

 - Target can be a point or an entity.
 - Popup show and hidden.
 - Visibility correction: if visibility is setted to Hidden, the popup will change it to Collapsed
+- The popup use `h_align` or `v_align` and the `relative_position` to reposition itself on the window

 What not work:
-- The popup is decentered.
-Formulas look like correct.
-This happen only when the target is an entity; if it is a point it is positioned correctly.
+- On first load, the `position` property of the target is (0,0), making the popup to be wrongly positioned
 - I have not tested it, but teoretically if the target entity move, the popup is not aware of it, so it will stand still.
 - I would like the popup is able to add itself to the overlay layer during template constructor, but i have not found a way to do it.
+- After the popup move, it leave behind a sort of trail that disapper after a bit, i don't know what is it, need to investigate

 What can be improved:
 - Reposition the popup if there is no space available